Robb Gravett: Later career

 Gravett joined the factory Peugeot squad for 1992 and 1993.
 Peugeot had great success in European touring car racing, but never challenged in the BTCC, partly because of budgetary issues.
 The 405 needed a lot of development work, but Gravett pressed on, nearly winning the TOCA challenge at the end of 1992.
-He managed to finish 2nd at Brands Hatch in 1993, matching Peugeot's best ever result in the BTCC.
+He managed to finish second at Brands Hatch in 1993, matching Peugeot's best ever result in the BTCC.
 Steve Soper had made a forceful move on him on the last lap, but was given a penalty and placed in third.
 He didn't have a drive in 1994, and returned a year later as an independent driver.

 Despite his success, the BTCC teams at the time were increasingly promoting international drivers and Gravett would not drive for a works team again.
 He turned his attention to running as a privateer, but was no less committed, including a then best 3rd overall finish at Snetterton for an independent.
 He went on to win the Total sponsored 1997 Independent BTCC Championship in a Graham Hathaway prepared Honda Accord.
 He drove for Brookes Motorsport in his final year of racing, finishing second in the Independents' Cup.
 He partnered Brookes at that year's Bathurst 1000, but failed to finish.
 Gravett was reported to be considering a comeback to the BTCC in 2014, but ultimately this came to nothing.

 Gravett is now running a driver safety driving programme called "Ultimate Car Control UK Ltd" with the head office at Crowthorne in Berkshire and regional centres across the county.
 He is also a Director of Brand Synergy- a consortium hoping to save the British Grand Prix.

-He is now divorced.
+Gravett is now divorced.
 He has a son who has started a career in motorsport, running in the BARC Sax Max Championship.